Tired of ads?

-The story unfolds on a cold April day in 1984 in Oceania, the totalitarian superpower in post World War II Europe.
-Winston Smith, employed as a records (no, not vinyl) editor at the Ministry of Truth, drags himself home to Victory Mansions (nothing victorious about them) for lunch.
-Depressed and oppressed, he starts a journal of his rebellious thoughts against the Party.
-If discovered, this journal will result in his execution.
+When we first meet Winston Smith, he’s dragging himself home to his apartment building, Victory Mansions, and if you’re following along, you’ve probably guessed by now that there’s nothing victorious about the dilapidated, run-down complex.
+Depressed and oppressed, Winston starts a journal of his rebellious thoughts against the Party.
+If discovered, this journal would be considered a “thoughtcrime”—hence why Big Brother is always watching—and would result in his execution.
 Now that's playing with fire.
-For the sake of added precautions, Winston only writes when safe from the view of the surveying telescreens.
-And when that shot of industrial grade "Victory Gin" kicks in.
+For the sake of added precautions, Winston only writes when safe from the view of the surveying telescreens—and when that shot of industrial grade "Victory Gin" kicks in.

 (Click the map infographic to download.)

-Winston is drawn to the revolutionary "Brotherhood" because, well, they're revolutionary.
+Winston is drawn to the revolutionary "Brotherhood,” because, well, they're revolutionary.
+The Brotherhood is supposedly a group of dissidents led by the mysterious Emmanuel Goldstein, who never actually appears in the book outside of the telescreens.
+In other words, Emmanuel Goldstein may just be a fictitious “enemy of the state” created by The Party to help them rally citizens against “thought criminals.”
 Eventually, Winston makes contact with O'Brien, who Winston thinks is a member of the Brotherhood, but who in actuality is a member of the Thought Police.
-O'Brien arranges for Winston to receive a copy of "the book," a resistance manifesto which supposedly exposes the how and the why for the resistance.
+O'Brien arranges for Winston to receive a copy of "Goldstein’s book," a resistance manifesto which supposedly exposes the how and the why for the resistance.

 Unfortunately, Winston never finds out the why.
 Instead, he gets tortured.
 But before the torturing, he and Julia are apprehended by the Thought Police.
 Turns out that secret hiding place wasn't so secret after all.
 The happy couple is then brought to the Ministry of Love, where criminals and opponents of the Party are tortured, interrogated, and "reintegrated" before their release and ultimate execution.
 O'Brien runs the show as far as Winston's torture sessions are concerned.